-It is emphasised that these tables and the resulting prioritisation are based on the data listed in Section 2.2 combined with the Draft Plan's Settlement Hierarchy.
-It has not been augmented by any o ther studies or flood event reports, nor has it been ground-truthed.
-It provides a consistent county-scale prioritisation to indicate which settlements may be in need of more detailed flood risk assessment in order to p rovide for the growth envisaged by the D raft Plan while complying with the F lood Guidelines.
-As mentioned in Section 2.5, the bas is of th is preliminary prioritisation will be la rgely superseded by other datasets and plans which will become available during the lifetime of the draft Plan.
+It is emphasised that the tables on the previous pages and the resulting prioritisation is based on the data listed in Section 2.2 combined with the Plan's Settlement Hierarchy.
+It has not been augmented by any other studies or flood event reports, nor has it been ground truthed.
+It provides a consistent regional scale prioritisation to indicate which settlements may be in need of more detailed flood risk assessment in order to provide for the growth provided for under the draft Plan while complying with the Flood Guidelines.
+As mentioned in Section 2.5 the basis of this preliminary prioritisation will be largely superseded by other datasets and plans which will become available during the lifetime of the Plan.

-It is noted that so me specific flood event locations such as those listed below are considered to be high priority.
+It is noted that some specific flood event locations such as those listed below are considered to be high priority.
 When this preliminary prioritisation is being updated by - or in light of - further studies, then these and other specific local flooding concerns can be taken more fully into consideration in the context of more reliable and comprehensive background information.